-Eva Albers, Philipp Kellmeyer and Oliver Müller collaborate with the project “Human Agency And Brain-computer Interfaces: Understanding Users’ Experiences And Developing A Tool For Improved Consent” led by our colleagues AssocProf Dr Sara Goering and Dr Eran Klein MD (FRIAS Guest Researcher 2019) at the Center for Neurotechnology, University of Washington in Seattle.
+Eva Albers, Vera Borrmann, Philipp Kellmeyer and Oliver Müller collaborate with the project “Human Agency And Brain-computer Interfaces: Understanding Users’ Experiences And Developing A Tool For Improved Consent” led by our colleagues AssocProf Dr Sara Goering and Dr Eran Klein MD (FRIAS Guest Researcher 2019) at the Center for Neurotechnology, University of Washington in Seattle.
 The project is funded by the National Institutes of Health (NIH).

 In particular, we will conduct phenomenological interviews with patients that are or have been treated with neurotechnological devices, for example with deep brain stimulation (DBS) for neurological or psychiatric disorders or brain-computer interfaces for communication or other assistance.